tiffmillan/gotty-test/README.md

 ## 💁‍♀️ How to use

-- just click the button below and deploy it in heroku :
+- just click the button below and deploy it in Railway :
 - [`Click Me!`](https://railway.app/new/template?template=https://github.com/afnan007a/Railway-Abooz)

 # Note